 Hint: You cannot carry a filled water bottle through a TSA security checkpoint, but you can carry an empty bottle.
 After you go through security you can refill your bottle and save the expense of buying expensive airport bottled water.

 Water filter products are a great item to have.
 Technology for water filtration is great.
-Some that I am more familiar with are the LifeStraw filters, LifeStraw Go Water Bottles, GRAYL Geopress Water Purifer, Sawyer Mini Water Filtration System (screws on a Dasani/Aquafina bottle), and the Berkey Sport Filtered Water Bottle.
-The ones I have used are the Sawyer filter and the Berkey Bottle.
+Some that I am more familiar with are the LifeStraw filters, LifeStraw Go Water Bottles, Grayl Geopress, Sawyer Mini Water Filtration System (screws on a Dasani/Aquafina bottle), and the Berkey Sport Filtered Water Bottle.
+I have used most of these but I prefer the Grayl or Sawyer products.

 I never travel internationally without a Sawyer filter in my carry-on because they are so small (about 5 inches long) yet effective.
 The Sawyer comes with an optional straw so you can drink water from any receptacle or stream but one caution, the threads may not fit an international water bottle—I carry a bottle from a US brand.